codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "Default Value", ""
    "Initial Version", "MySQL-wsrep: 5.1.58-21.1, MariaDB: 5.5.21"

 This parameter defines the IP address and port number at which the node should expect to receive client connections.
-It's intended for integration with load balancers.
-For now, it's otherwise unused by the node.
+It is intended for integration with load balancers.
+For now, it is otherwise unused by the node.

 You can execute the ``SHOW VARIABLES`` statement with the ``LIKE`` operator as shown below to get the IP address and port setting of this parameter: